endodoug/endodoug.github.io/_posts/2016-03-07-bitfountain-tips.md

 ## Do the Challenges - Watch the Solutions

 Eliot gives you a challenge at the end of each section, don’t skip them or cheat.
 Make yourself think through the problem and come up with a solution.
 More importantly, watch the Challenge Solutions.
 In my opinion, some of the best lessons are found here.
-You’ll see a few real world - type situations covered and possibly think of ways it relates to something you want to work on.
+You’ll see a few real world situations covered and possibly think of ways it relates to something you want to work on.